androidRollin/Tkinter/README.md

 # Capstone Project
 Tectonic Earthquake Rapid Intensity Prediction and Mapping using Citizen Science and Multi-Class Random Forest Classification with Spatial Characteristics
 Machine Learning System Application

+Summary
+  - Earthquake intense shaking results to different earthquake intensity reports and its assessment used to be a slow process, by means of a personalized survey.
+Reported felt intensity by Citizen Science can only be the reliable source of intensity level data on a specific location of an earthquake event and machine learning can serve as validation in Citizen Science wide scale approaches.
+In this study, an android mobile application was developed as a tool for earthquake information and citizen reports.
+And used a Multi-Class Random Forest Classification with Spatial Characteristics in creating a probabilistic iso-intensity map using the EMSC globally collected earthquake intensity felt testimonies.
+The developed application was evaluated as high quality in its intent as a tool and the machine learning presented in this study delivers a great potential in creating a probabilistic and visual information of the shaking intensity of an earthquake event in the Philippines.